 Ride Board at The Place (hard copy), and on Facebook at www.facebook.com/traildaysrideboard.
 Offer a ride, get a ride!

-7am: The DVFD will serve breakfast at the Fire Station.
+7am: The Damascus Volunteer Fire Department will be hosting a breakfast fundraiser at the Fire Station.

 8am-4pm: Trail Days Ministries Welcome & Information Tents at various locations throughout town.

 8am– 4pm: Mobile shower units across from One Way Ministry & at the Town Pool – Trail Days ministry team.

 8am-4pm: Laundry service across from One Way Ministry provided by the Trail Days ministry team.

 8am- 4pm: Small supplies ministry on the front porch of Way One Ministry.

 8am-4pm: "Pickin’ and a Grinnin’ on the Front Porch with Tuck" at One Way Ministry (come play your favorite instruments).

 8am-4pm: Coffee, snacks, hats, charging stations and more on the front porch of the Dancing Bear on Laurel Avenue

 8am-10pm at One Way Ministry: Church open with snacks, drinks, and charging stations.